What's the meaning of the phrase 'Hoity-toity'?

 B.E's A new dictionary of the terms ancient and modern of the canting crew, circa 1700 - "Hightetity, a Ramp or Rude Girl."

-Francis Grose's A classical of the vulgar tongue, 1785 "Heighty toity, a hoydon, or romping girl."
+Francis Grose's Classical Dictionary of the Vulgar Tongue, 1785 "Heighty toity, a hoydon, or romping girl."

 See other reduplicated phrases.